VN -Index breaks its upward streak

 Ranked fourth is BIDV (BID, HOSE) with a profit of VND8,625 billion, up 6% over the same period.
 Ranked fifth is Techcombank (TCB, HOSE) closely following with VND7,899 billion.

-Following this list in the top 10 are a series of other "banks", including: MB (MBB, HOSE); VPBank (VPB, HOSE), ACB (ACB, HOSE),...
+Following this list in the top 10 is a series of other "banks", including: MB (MBB, HOSE); VPBank (VPB, HOSE), ACB (ACB, HOSE),...

-In the Top 10 most profitable enterprises alone, there are 7 names from the banking industry, showing a clear recovery of this sector in the context of the economy starting to recover, reflecting the effectiveness in cost control, provisioning and credit expansion.
+In the Top 10 most profitable enterprises alone, there are 7 names coming from the banking industry, showing a clear recovery of this sector in the context of the economy starting to recover, reflecting the effectiveness in cost control, provisioning and credit expansion.

-Data from FiinTrade shows that, as of the end of July, the total after-tax profit of nearly 1,000 listed enterprises, accounting for more than 97% of the total market capitalization, increased by 33.6% compared to the same period last year.
+Data from FiinTrade shows that, as of the end of July, the total after-tax profit of nearly 1,000 listed companies, accounting for more than 97% of the total market capitalization, increased by 33.6% compared to the same period last year.
 Of which, the non-financial group increased by 53.8%, while the financial group, led by banks, increased by 17.9%.

 With the State Bank of Vietnam setting a credit growth target of 16% this year, analysts expect listed banks' profits to continue to increase in the second half of the year, consolidating their leading position in the stock market.